MixueB/cs4348-project3/devlog.md

 # 12/3/24 9:25 PM
 After more testing today I am happy with my implementation.
 I tested again with the sample.idx file and did not encounter any issues.
 I created several other index files for testing and tried different combinations of commands.
 Today I will add the readme to go over how to run my application.

+# 12/3/24 9:45 PM
+I finished adding the readme.
+I made an edit to it to add a link to the project in Github.